kynex7510/PTSM/README.md

 - - If no, does the game assume the card is initialized?
 - - Is any of the other IRQs involved?

-- Sending the same command twice leads to a trash response second time.
+- Sending the same command twice leads to a trash response second time/IRQ not triggered.
+We probably need to terminate the connection in some way.